isomerpages/moh-vaccinegov/_locations/Joint Testing & Vaccination Centres (Vaccination Wing).md

 description: ""
 ---
 ### **JTVC Locations (Vaccination Wing)**
-The clinics and polyclinics are currently offering Monovalent Pfizer-BioNTech/Comirnaty vaccine.
-The Bivalent Pfizer-BioNTech/Comirnaty vaccine for those aged 12 years and above will only be available from 12 December 2022.

-**Moderna** **Bivalent** **vaccine**<br>
+**Bivalent vaccines**<br>
-The Moderna Bivalent vaccine is available only at Joint Testing and Vaccination Centres (JTVC).
-If you wish to receive the Moderna Bivalent vaccine, you may visit the nearest JTVC.
-Persons aged 18 to 49 years will need to book an appointment via the SMS invitation received.
-Persons aged 50 years and above may walk-in to the JTVC for their Moderna Bivalent vaccination.
+The Pfizer-BioNTech/Comirnaty bivalent vaccine for individuals aged 12 years and above is available at all vacination locations offering the vaccine, including all Joint Testing and Vaccination Centres (JTVC).
+However, t Moderna/Spikevax bivalent vaccine for individuals aged 18 years and above is available only at JTVCs.
+If you wish to receive the Moderna/Spikevax bivalent vaccine, you may visit the nearest JTVC.

 **For COVID-19 additional booster doses:**

-*   Walk-ins are only accepted for persons aged 50 years and above.
+*   Walk-ins to JTVCs are only accepted for persons aged 50 years and above.
 *   Persons aged 12 to 49 years will receive an SMS to book an appointment via NAS.

 <table>